The 16 Best Food Allergy Blogs of 2014

 Kelly Rudnicki, a prolific cookbook writer, is the woman behind the blog Food Allergy Mama.
 Visitors to this blog will find a plethora of delightful recipes that are also allergy-friendly.

 Rudnicki’s passion for eating right with food allergies comes from a personal place.
 She’s the mom of five young children—one of whom suffers from severe food allergies.
 Rudnicki’s insights have brought her national recognition as a spokesperson and author.
 You’ll enjoy this blog so much that you’ll be coming back for seconds.

 The Allergy Eats

-The Allergy Eats is the ultimate allergy-friendly restaurant blog.
-Here you’ll find an invaluably comprehensive and user-friendly guide to allergy-friendly restaurants across the nation.
-The directory of U.S. restaurants is peer-reviewed—rated by people with food allergies, for people with food allergies.
+The Allergy Eats is the ultimate blog for finding allergy-friendly restaurants.
+They feature a comprehensive, user-friendly guide to restaurants across the nation who are ready to accommodate allergy sufferers.
+The directory is rated by and for people with food allergies.

 The database for The Allergy Eats claims to include every restaurant in the country, from large chains to small diners, and gourmet grub to greasy-spoon fare.
-They’ve even laid the groundwork by providing menus that include gluten-free and allergy-specific foods where available.
+They even provide menus, which include allergy-specific foods where available.
 You won’t need to worry as much about food allergies or anaphylaxis with The Allergy Eats on your side.

 Food Allergy Buzz

-More than a great resource for increasing food allergy awareness, the site has an element of advocacy as well.
-It provides notifications about local food allergy awareness activities and offers resources for sending kids with food allergies back to school.
+In addition to increasing food allergy awareness, Food Allergy Buzz has an advocacy element as well.
+It provides notifications about local food allergy awareness activities, and also offers resources for sending kids with food allergies back to school.

 Food Allergy Queen

-The Food Allergy Queen is a lifelong cook, former caterer, and marketing executive.
-She also happens to be allergic to wheat, dairy, soy, rice, soy, gluten, chicken, and several other foods.
+The Food Allergy Queen is a cook (and formerly a caterer) as well as a marketing executive.
+She also happens to be allergic to soy, gluten, chicken, wheat, dairy, soy, rice, and several other foods.

-On her blog, the Food Allergy Queen shares her adventures—challenges and successes—managing multiple food allergies.
-You’ll find enticing food photos and recipes with food-allergic diners in mind that will inspire you to eat well no matter how many allergies you have!
+On her blog, the Food Allergy Queen shares both her challenges and her successes as someone managing multiple food allergies.
+You’ll find enticing food photos and recipes with food-allergic diners in mind.
+This blog will inspire you to eat well no matter how many allergies you have!

 Your doctor can and will help you, but don’t suffer alone with your allergies.
 Collaborate with others who have been there and can help.
-Whether you need recipes, restaurant recommendations, or just a knowledgeable resource, you’ll find it in this year’s top allergy blogs.
+Whether you need recipes, restaurant recommendations, or just a knowledgeable resource, you’ll find what you’re looking for in this blog list.